 FATHERS HAVE LEGAL RIGHTS

-If you are a father whose children are being kept from him, and you desperately want to see them and have access to them, you need to contact a paternity attorney to discuss your legal options.
-Before you do, continue reading about the unique paternity laws in Texas, and the process through which you must establish paternity if you have not already done so.
+If you are a father whose children are being kept from him, and you desperately want to see them and have access to them, you need consult a paternity attorney for legal guidance.

 If you’re looking for the best father’s rights attorney to protect your rights as a father, call to schedule a consultation withJeff Anderson at our Dallas or Frisco family law office.